News|Articles|January 8, 2026

 SHOW MORE

-The results from this study are expected to support an application to the FDA for pre-market approval of the Butterfly device.
+The results from this study are expected to support an application to the FDA for premarket approval of the Butterfly device.

-The trial was completed with 12-month follow-up.
-According to the company, the results from this study are expected to support an application to the FDA for pre-market approval of the device.
+The pivotal trial of the technology was completed with a 12-month follow-up.
+The company noted that results from the study are expected to support an application to the FDA for premarket approval of the device.

 The Butterfly device has also been evaluated in a prospective pilot study (BM-011-LT), which read out last year at the 2025 American Urological Association Annual Meeting in Las Vegas, Nevada.3 The study included a total of 24 patients with lower urinary tract symptoms secondary to BPH.